acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 Some conclusions:

-* Game wasn't published in Poki so we have no idea if that is a good platform and we also don't know how to publish a game there (failure!).
+* Game wasn't published in Poki so we have no idea if that is a good platform and we also don't know how to publish a game there (maybe for good).
 * We couldn't align our work hours with Mati and I had high expectations on working together (we didn't discuss this before starting), those two things ended up in me not enjoying the process.
-That doesn't affect our relationship and I still love his art style and whatever he does.
+I still love his art style and whatever he does.
 * Working on this game was a good experiment that should've failed sooner.
 * I had the chance to experiment more with procedural generation and also to learn more things about game and level design (Thanks Leandro and Enzo for that!).